Knockshinnoch disaster: Collapse

 On Thursday, 7 September 1950 at approximately 7.30 pm – during the afternoon shift – a large volume of liquefied peat or moss broke down into the No. 5 Heading section of the 'Main coal' seam in the South Boig district of the mine.
-The liquid matter had come from a glaciated lake just below the surface.
+The liquid matter had come from just below the surface.
 The inrush occurred at the point where the No. 5 Heading (or Drift) was being driven towards the surface at a gradient of 1 in 2.
 The inrush of liquid rushed back down the incline filling miles of underground workings and sealing off all escape routes to the surface.

 One hundred and thirty-five men were underground at the time.
 Six working close to the pit bottom managed to escape before they were sealed in by the sludge.
 Another 116 miners found themselves cut-off from the pit bottom.
 However, a further 13 men were unaccounted for.

 As the men remained trapped underground, rescue teams began to try and reach them before they were engulfed by the encroaching sludge or they were overcome by the rapidly deteriorating air quality and gas.
 A telephone line to the surface remained intact, allowing the trapped miners to provide details of their location to their rescuers.
 British Pathe News described this as "a truly remarkable story of how ordinary men worked tirelessly in a race against time and the forces of nature to achieve one of the most dramatic and remarkable rescues ever attempted."

 After three days, the men were eventually rescued by being led through the old disused gas-filled Bank No. 6 mine workings which ran close to Knockshinnoch.
 A total of 87 sets of Siebe Gorman Salvus oxygen rebreathers (mainly from fire stations) were used to get the men out.

 The 13 men trapped close to No. 5 Heading could not be reached.
 Their bodies were recovered months later.